ddelnano/go-play-racquetball/README.md

 This is was an excuse to try out Go and write something simple.

-## Todo
+## Getting to v1.0

+Create cronjob that runs go app every day at midnight.
+It will schedule the reservation for 2 weeks from the current date.
+It should be able to set a username and password so that this would work for multiple users of the app.

+List of Todos
 - [ ] Dockerize
+  - [ ] Container that builds the binary for the cronserver
-- [ ] Trigger full integration test via travis's api via cronjob on my home server
+  - [ ] Cronjob server
+    - [ ] Runs go binary at midnight
-- [ ] Figure out logging and error handling
+    - [ ] Runs integration tests during the day
+- [ ] Add ability to make reservations different user for a given location

 ## Long term goals
+- [ ] Get diff of currently scheduled reservations and future ones
+- [ ] More robust logging and error handling
 - [ ] Use sms to update recurring reservations through Go web service.